 - a.
 ESAAB Membership.
 The members are (including anyone acting in such capacity):

 - (1) Deputy Secretary, Chair

-- (2) Under Secretary of Energy
+- (2) Under Secretary of Infrastructure

-- (3) Under Secretary for Science
+- (3) Under Secretary for Science and Innovation

 - (4) Under Secretary for Nuclear Security

-- (5) General Counsel - (6) Chief Financial Officer - (7) Chief Information Officer - (8) Senior Procurement Executive, as appropriate - (9) Executive Director, Loan Program Office - (10) Director, Office of Project Management Oversight and Assessments, Office of the Under Secretary of Energy (Secretariat) - (11) Chair of the Project Management Risk Committee - (12) The Secretary or Deputy Secretary may designate other PSOs or functional staff as ESAAB members (temporary or permanent) as needed.
+- (5) General Counsel

+- (6) Chief Financial Officer - (7) Chief Information Officer - (8) Senior Procurement Executive, as appropriate - (9) Executive Director, Loan Program Office - (10) Director, Office of Project Management (ESAAB Secretariat) - (11) Chair of the Project Management Risk Committee - (12) The Secretary or Deputy Secretary may designate other PSOs or functional staff as ESAAB members (temporary or permanent) as needed.